SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 321. - *Time Stop* © (V) level 9 Transmutation [UB]

 You briefly stop the flow of time for everyone but yourself.
-No time passes for other creatures, while you take 1d4 + 1 turns in a row, during which you can use actions and move as normal.
+No time passes for other creatures, while you take 1d4+1 turns in a row, during which you can use actions and move as normal.
+This spell ends if one of the actions you use during this period, or any effects that you create during this period, affects a creature other than you.

 # 322. - *Weird* © (V,S) level 9 Illusion [Concentration] [UB]